looooongChen/tfAugmentor/README.md

 - numpy (developed under numpy 1.15)

 ## Quick Start
-tfAugmentor aims to implement image augmentations purly as tensorflow graph, so that can be used seamlessly with other tensorflow components, such as tf.Data.
+tfAugmentor aims to implement image augmentations purly as a tensorflow graph, so that it can be used seamlessly with other tensorflow components, such as tf.Data.
 But you can also use it independently as a off-line augmentation tool.

-To begin, instantiate a `Augmentor` object and pass a dictionary of tensors to it.
-These tensors should have the same 4-D shape `[batch, height, width, channels]`.
+To begin, instantiate an `Augmentor` object and pass a dictionary of tensors to it.
+These tensors should have the same 4-D shape of `[batch, height, width, channels]`.

 To preserve the consistence of label/segmentation maps, the corresponding dict key should be pass to `label` as a list.